Easy Taco Casserole

 • Black Beans: For added protein and fiber.

-• Salsa: While I love making homemade salsa, for this recipe it’s best to use jarred salsa from the store.
+• Salsa: While I love making homemade salsa, for this recipe the consistency of jarred salsa from the store works best.
 I recommend using medium salsa, as we found that mild didn’t provide enough flavor.
-With medium salsa, the casserole wasn’t too spicy.
+Even with medium salsa, this casserole isn’t too spicy.
 If you want more spice you can increase the amount of chili powder or add in a little cayenne pepper.

 • Corn Tortillas: The casserole is layered between corn tortillas.
 Using corn tortillas keeps this recipe gluten-free.
 Can you use flour tortillas?
 We find that the texture of corn tortillas is better after baking than flour.
-If you prefer a taco casserole with rice, try this Mexican Casserole recipe.
+If you prefer a taco casserole with rice instead of tortillas, try this Mexican Casserole recipe.

 • Cheese: I used sharp cheddar cheese.
 Mexican blend cheese or Monterey jack would also work well.